anthier/NVDDownload/README.md

 - Downloads all available CVEs from the NVD API
 - Extracts and optionally formats a customizable list of fields
-- Handles rate limiting and pagination automatically
+- Handles rate limiting, pagination, and retries automatically
 - Supports optional API key for removing rate limits
 - Comprehensive error handling and logging
 - Progress tracking during download